Deliver to: Janessa Doe

 Dear Janessa,

-You’re sweet fruit on a stem like them.
+You’re sweet fruit on a stem like them,

-And you feel better, but there’s mold.
+and you feel better, but there’s mold.

 But you’re still tethered while they’re picked,